toastyho/PublicWork/README.md

-- 👋 Hi, my name is Touseef Hossain
+- 👋 Hi, my name is Touseef Hossain.
+This repository consists of projects I've worked on for either work-related reasons or personal growth.
-- 👀 I’m a recently graduated software engineer from the University of Calgary, eager to utilize my knowledge and skills
-- towards advancing society through innovative software projects.
+- 👀 I’m a recently graduated software engineer from the University of Calgary, eager to utilize my knowledge and skills towards advancing society through innovative software projects.
 - 🌱 Even after obtaining my degree, I'm continuously studying new software-related concepts in order to expand my knowledgebase
 - and learn new methodologies that will aid me in designing progressive software products.
 - 💞️ I’m looking for opportunities that will allow me to gain software-related work experience in order to learn concepts that could only